 Which is the best Amex cashback card to get?

 Time for a quick bit of maths.

 The break-even point for getting the £25 card is £10,000 of spending per year.
-For everyone except the highest spenders, you are better off with the free Platinum Cashback Everyday card.
+If you will spend under £10,000 per year, you are better off with the free Platinum Cashback Everyday card.

-    spend £9,000 per year and you will receive £65 on the free Platinum Cashback Everyday and the same £65 on the Platinum Cashback card, adjusting for the fee
+- spend £9,000 per year and you will receive £45 on the free Platinum Cashback Everyday and £42.50 on the Platinum Cashback card, adjusting for the £25 fee

 What is the sign-up bonus?